 A willingness to learn words and music and a commitment to attend the majority of rehearsals

 and concerts is what makes the choir work.
-If you wish, attending a few rehearsals first

 Can I just turn up on a Wednesday night ?

-No problem.
-It’s a good idea to arrive a few minutes early, so that you can
+Thats fine - it’s a good idea to arrive a few minutes early, so that you can

 be “pointed in the right direction” regarding where to sit and so on.